tpbw4321/VerifiedBoot/README.md

 # VerifiedBoot
 >Verified Boot of FIT image built using BuildRoot

+## Getting Started

 Instructions to create a build environment on a Ubuntu 16.04 LTS amd64 machine followed by creating FIT image for i.MX6 reference platform that consists of verified uboot, kernel and dtb images.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Refer to testing section in this document to boot the FIT image on a QEMU sabrelite machine.

 ### Prerequisites

-What things you need to install the software and how to install them
+It is recommended to start to start with the following pre-requisite.

 ```
-Give examples
+- A decent x86_64 machine money can buy
+- Ubuntu 16.04 LTS running on the above
+- Internet connection
+- One Brain and Two hands
 ```

 ### Installing